wp-plugins/zotpress/readme.txt

 3. Search for item keys, citation ids and tag names using the convenient "Zotpress Reference" meta box.

 == Changelog ==

+= 4.2.3 =
+* More friendly XML error messages, including ability to (at least try) repeating the Zotero request.
+* Spite-ified most images for quicker display.
+* Citation images can now be deleted.

 = 4.2.2 =
 * Bugfix: Typo!